contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 ### Module configuration

 **Calendar:** Here you define from which calendars events should be listed.
-The events are sorted by date in ascending order.
+The events are sorted in ascending order by date.

 **Display format:** Here you define the period of time for the display.
-The display format also defines the operating mode of the event list.
+With the display format you also define the operating mode of the event list.

 | Operating mode | Declaration |
 | -------------- | ----------- |